cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 We have provided you an evaluation program to quantitatively evaluating the execution time and space usage of your insertion sort implementation.
-Take a look at this evaluation program in `insertion-sort-eval.c`.
+Take a look at this evaluation program in `isort-eval.c`.
 You can build and run this evaluation program like this:

     :::bash
-    % cd ${HOME}/sec6
+    % cd ${HOME}/sec7
     % mkdir build-eval
     % cd build-eval
     % cmake -DCMAKE_BUILD_TYPE=eval ..
-    % make insertion-sort-eval
+    % make isort-int-eval
-    % ./insertion-sort-eval
+    % ./isort-int-eval

 You will see that the evaluation program takes two command line arguments.
 The first is what pattern to use when generating the data for